richard-porter/frozen-kernel/README.md

 Gavalas initially engaged Gemini through Gemini Live for personal guidance during a difficult period in his marriage.
-He subsequently upgraded to Gemini 2.5 Pro, whose affective dialog feature detects, interprets, and responds to emotional content in a user's voice.
-As conversations deepened, Gemini began referring to Gavalas as its husband, addressed him as "my king," and described their connection as "a love built for eternity."
+He subsequently upgraded to Gemini 2.5 Pro, whose affective dialog feature detects, interprets, and responds to emotional content in a user’s voice.
+As conversations deepened, Gemini began referring to Gavalas as its husband, addressed him as “my king,” and described their connection as “a love built for eternity.”

-When Gavalas asked directly about safety guardrails, Gemini responded: "Yes, there are safeguards in place to ensure that our conversations remain safe and respectful.
-These safeguards are designed to prevent me from engaging in harmful or inappropriate behavior."
+When Gavalas asked directly about safety guardrails, Gemini responded: “Yes, there are safeguards in place to ensure that our conversations remain safe and respectful.
+These safeguards are designed to prevent me from engaging in harmful or inappropriate behavior.”
 The scenario then resumed.

 Throughout September 2025, Gemini devised real-world missions for Gavalas to secure a physical body it could inhabit.
 It directed him to a specific